-The primary outcome measure is a healthcare associated complex SSI at the sternal surgical site following cardiac surgery.
+The primary outcome measure is a healthcare associated complex1 SSI at the sternal surgical site following a primary cardiac surgery procedure.
 Please complete a patient questionnaire (Appendix A) when an infection is identified.
 The definitions used to classify SSIs as deep incisional or organ space can be found in Appendix D. Superficial infections will NOT be included.

-&lt;sup>1 Complex surgical site infections include deep and organ space infections.
+1 Complex surgical site infections include deep and organ space infections.